-Despite his early educational disappointments in high school, Dr. Greenwood pursued a Master’s degree at Carleton and a PhD at the University of Rochester.
-He believes he entered the field of Economics at just the right time.
+Despite his early educational disappointments in high school, Dr. Greenwood pursued a master’s degree at Carleton and a PhD at the University of Rochester.
+He believes he entered the field of economics at just the right time.

-“I was too young to realize it at the time, but there was a revolution going on in Economics.
+“I was too young to realize it at the time, but there was a revolution going on in economics.
 I could see the fight between the old and the new,” he says.
-“The new thinking in Economics during the 1980s thought of people as rational and inclined to maximize their wellbeing,” explains Dr. Greenwood.
+“The new thinking in economics during the 1980s thought of people as rational and inclined to maximize their wellbeing,” explains Dr. Greenwood.

-Dr. Greenwood’s research focuses on “family economics,” which applies economic theory to social science questions such as marriage, divorce, fertility, the gender wage gap, married women’s labour supply, and social norms.
+Dr. Greenwood’s research focuses on “family economics,” which applies economic theory to social science questions such as marriage, divorce, fertility, the gender wage gap, married women’s labour supply and social norms.

 “For example, having children early may be disruptive to women’s careers and their earnings,” he explains.
-“Women are now having children later in life, especially given advances in reproductive medicine, and the data shows us that having children later has a positive effect on women’s income and careers.
+“Women are now having children later in life, especially given advances in reproductive medicine, and the data show us that having children later has a positive effect on women’s income and careers.
 This leads to policy questions about whether or not encouraging more flexible work practices may benefit women by allowing them to remain better connected to the office.’’

 Dr. Greenwood also studies how assortative mating—a phenomenon in which people find mates from the same socioeconomic class—exacerbates income inequality.
 This is especially important now that more married women are working and their contribution to family income has risen substantially.
 But income isn’t the only important factor here.
 People from the same socioeconomic class tend to share the same ideals.

-When asked what he enjoys about Economics, he cites the thrill of discovering new things.
+When asked what he enjoys about economics, he cites the thrill of discovering new things.